Pregnancy In Dogs

 Good health is vitally important if you're planning to breed your dog as this will have a strong influence on the success of a pregnancy.
 Fitness and good health will not only make it easier to care for a pregnant dog, it will also lessen the risk of complications along the way.

-Another factor you'll want to check out is whether your dog is likely to need a cesarean.
+Another factor you'll want to look into is whether your dog is likely to need a cesarean.
 Some breeding trends have resulted in dogs with pelvises too small for normal birthing.
 And if your dog does not have a normal anatomy, you may not want to breed her at all.

 But once you're really sure you want to mate your dog, come back and keep reading.